PrimaveraDeveloper/identity-server/README.md

 The following chapters are available:

-- [**Architecture**](arc/README.md) - the architecture in place and the technologies its development.
+- [**vision**](vision/README.md) - the vision behind Identity Server and the general principles and technologies that drive its development.
-- [**Capabilities**](capabilities/README.md) - a description of Identity Server's most important capabilities.
+- [**Capabilities**](capabilities/README.md) - a description of the most important Identity Server capabilities.
+- [**Reference**](ref/README.md) - reference documentation, including technologies, libraries, features, and specific use cases.
+- [**Implementation**](impl/README.md) - technical details about the internal implementation of Identity Server.
-- [**How to**](howto/README.md) - how to guides to integrate applications with Identity Server.
+- [**How to**](howto/README.md) - how to guides to integrate applications with Identity Server, customize it, etc.
-- [**Reference**](ref/README.md) - reference documentation for the most important features, including the API, client libraries, and customizable behaviors.
+- [**Samples**](sames/README.md) - samples that illustrate IAM concepts, common integration scenarios, customization, etc.

 ## Jump Start

-If you wish to implement authentication and authorization in an application with Identity Server, while going through the documentation, start with the [how to section](howto/README.md).
+If you wish to implement authentication and authorization in an application with Identity Server, while going through the documentation, start with the [how to](howto/README.md) and [samples](samples/README.md) sections.

 To search for a specific feature, check [capabilities](capabilities/README.md).

 ## Major Releases

-The current version of Identity Server in production is **version 4.5**.
+The current version of Identity Server is **version 4.5**.

 ### Identity Server 5.0

-Version 5.0 is currently under development and will be available soon, developed with .NET Core 3.1 and [Duende Identity Server](https://duendesoftware.com/products/identityserver).
+Version 5.0, , developed with [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) and [Duende Identity Server](https://duendesoftware.com/products/identityserver), is currently under development and will be available soon.

+> The documentation available here is designed for Version 5.0.
+Most of it also applies to Version 4.5.

 ### Identity Server 4.5

-This version updated Identity Server to be compatible with .NET Core 2.1 and [IdentityServer4](https://github.com/IdentityServer/IdentityServer4).
+This version updated Identity Server to be compatible with [.NET Core 2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1) and [IdentityServer4](https://github.com/IdentityServer/IdentityServer4).

 ### Identity Server 4.0